sage-code/maj/alphabet.md

 a   b    c   d   e   f   g   h   j   ʒ   l
 ------------------------------------------
-m   n   o   p   r   s   t   u   v   y   z m   n   o   p   r   s   t   u   v   y   zî
+m   n   o   p   r   s   t   u   v   y   z m   n   o   p   r   s   t   u   v   y   z
 ------------------------------------------

 **notes**

 Reading the alphabet is different from other Romantic Languages:

-* After each consonant you add a short "ɨ" sounding like "eo" from "pitgeon",
+* After each consonant you add a short "ɨ" sound like "eo" from "pitgeon",
-* The above rule is active only when the consonant is standing alone.
+* The above rule is active only when the consonant is standing alone

 * Sound `a`  is open, like `a` in "car",
 * Sound `i`  is not "ai" but similar to "ee" in "sheep",